rtcharity/resources.eahub.org/content/events/articles/discussion-tips.md

 * If side conversations crop up within the group, politely ask people to rejoin the main conversation, perhaps by asking one of the people to share their thoughts with the whole group.
 If this happens a couple of times you could also suggest the people break off and have a separate discussion.
 * Steer conversation to safe ground if it may be becoming controversial, or explicitly change the topic if needed.
 Remember if someone is uncomfortable in a discussion they are unlikely to voice their discomfort, so it can be helpful for a facilitator to move the conversation on even if they are unsure whether anyone is getting upset.
 * If anyone clearly acts inconsiderately it is worth saying that their comment isn’t welcome.
 If it is only mildly inconsiderate, or if you think bringing it up might make the discussion worse, talk to them privately after the session to let them know.
 Some people may genuinely not realise they dominated the discussion too much or caused offence.
+* Also if you find one person dominates the discussion it is worth having a quiet conversation after the event to let them know how they came across and ask them to reduce their contributions in the future.
-* Wrap up the discussion to make a clear finishing point.
+* Ensure you wrap up the discussion by the event's stated end time to make a clear finishing point (even if people are welcome to hang around and chat further).

 <a name="further-info"></a>
 # Further information about productive reading and discussion